-Staff Spotlight: Michel DuBois, Bookkeeper
+Staff Spotlight: Michel DuBois, Operations Manager

 Sep 07, 2012 at 03:30 pm

 Freedom to Marry has a dedicated and diverse staff working each day to secure the freedom to marry nationwide, and we want to help you get to know each of us a little bit better.
-This week, we hear from Michel DuBois, Freedom to Marry's new Bookkeeper.
+This week, we hear from Michel DuBois, Freedom to Marry's new Operations Manager.
 Michel works in our New York office, where he deals with the financial end of the organization's operations.
 Previously, Michel worked as operations manager for Mountain Pride Media's Out in the Mountains, a statewide newspaper directed at the LGBTQ community.
 He's also worked with Outright Vermont, a queer youth advocacy group.
 Originally from Vermont, Michel now lives in New York City with his partner.

 1) Where are you from, and what brought you to New York?